smk762/atomicDEX-API/README.md

 The coins file contains information about the coins and tokens you want to trade.
 A regularly updated version is maintained in the [Komodo Platform coins repository](https://github.com/KomodoPlatform/coins/blob/master/coins).
 Pull Requests to add any coins not yet included are welcome.

-To facilitate interoperability with the `mm2` service, there is the `adex` command line utility.
+To facilitate interoperability with the `mm2` service, there is the `adex-cli` command line utility.
 It provides a questionnaire initialization mode to set up the configuration and obtain the proper coin set through the internet.
 It can also be used to start or stop the service.

 ## Usage